olle/contessa/README.md

 then written back as a marker-file, which the user must take care of, and clean out manually.
 Any response marker-files will of course be ignored by Contessa.

+### Adding content over AMQP

+If Contessa is started and the `contessa.amqp.enabled=true` property is set, it will start and connect to a [RabbitMQ][1].

+To add content entries over the message broker we need to publish a message with the `upload` routing key, naming the file with the header `filename`.
+We provide a `reply_to` for the response and add the content to the message body.

+![Sending the message][1-sending]

+In the overview we now see that our queue `me` has received one message.

+![Received response][2-queues]

+The response returned contains header fields with `identifier`, `suffix` and the media `type`.
+The body payload consists of the created media entity name.

+![Response content][3-received]

+In this small example we can now query the media over HTTP, either using the web or REST endpoints.

+![Request content][4-request]

+  [1-sending]: ./docs/img/1-send.png
+  [2-queues]: ./docs/img/2-queues.png
+  [3-received]: ./docs/img/3-received.png
+  [4-request]: ./docs/img/4-request.png

 Design &amp; Idea
 -----------------